Skip to main content

 Scholarly Activities:

-• In addition to journal club reading assignments, the faculty mentors assign various articles and chapters to read to enhance patient care.
+• In addition to Journal Club reading assignments, the faculty mentors assign various articles and chapters to read to enhance patient care.

 • The residents are required to give a minimum of 1 oral presentation, either in a course and/or at the Annual Residency Forum at SCCO.

-• The residents are encouraged to participate in clinical research projects (e.g. associate investigator in the Pediatric Eye Disease Investigator Network, independent research study).
+• The residents are encouraged to participate in clinical research projects (e.g. associate investigator in the Pediatric Eye Disease Investigator Group Network, independent research study).

 • The residents are encouraged to write an original article based upon research, literature review, or a clinical case report suitable for submission to a refereed professional journal.